West Bank, 9-4-25

-For today, a note about access to the Associated Press website, followed by links to donation pages for AP, National Public Radio, Consortium News, ScheerPost, and Popular Resistance; news and opinion is usually accessible by clicking on their names or initials below.
-(MEDIA 5-2-25 is HERE, or scroll down.
-YEMEN, UKRAINE and GAZA entries for today’s date are HERE, HERE and HERE, or scroll down.) — MCM
+For today, links to commentary from ScheerPost and to reports from National Public Radio, Reuters, and the Associated Press; others are accessible by clicking on their names or initials below.
+(WEST BANK 9-3-25 is HERE, or scroll down.
+GAZA and UKRAINE entries for this date are HERE and HERE, or scroll down.) — MCM

 – – –